neurosim/DNN_NeuroSim_V1.0/README.md

 In Pytorch/Tensorflow wrapper, users are able to define **_network structures, precision of synaptic weight and neural activation_**.
 With the integrated NeuroSim which takes real traces from wrapper, the framework can support hierarchical organization from device level to circuit level, to chip level and to algorithm level, enabling **_instruction-accurate evaluation on both accuracy and hardware performance of inference_**.

+Developers: Xiaochen Peng, Shanshi Huang.

+This research is supported by NSF CAREER award, NSF/SRC E2CDA program, and ASCENT, one of the SRC/DARPA JUMP centers.

 If you use the tool or adapt the tool in your work or publication, you are required to cite the following reference:

 X. Peng, S. Huang, Y. Luo, X. Sun and S. Yu, ※DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies, *§ IEEE International Electron Devices Meeting (IEDM)*, 2019.